timbru31/spigot-anti-piracy-backend/README.md

 ### Installation

-Ensure that your server you wish to run the piracy backend with is running at least **Node 4** This has been tested up to Node v7.2
+Ensure that your server you wish to run the piracy backend with is running at least **Node 7.6**

 #### Normal Installation